ivakho/sololingo/README.md

 ## Get Started

-Jump into learning Japanese with Onelingo today and make your language journey fun and effective!
+Jump into learning Japanese with Sololingo today and make your language journey fun and effective!